 6. Plan a precautionary visit to the vet – This is especially important if you also have a dog in the house, as dogs spend more time outdoors and are exposed to the risk of heartworm infections, fleas, and ticks, which can also affect your cat.

 7. Be prepared – Have a pet first-aid kit ready no matter where you are with your pet (cottage, trailer, or home), and know where your local vet is in case of an emergency.
+It’s also a good idea to invest into pet insurance to make sure you’re fully covered.

 Keeping these things in mind, you can have a safe and fun summer with your pet!
 See our other post for information on summer grooming tips for your cat.